 Before resolving the error, it is essential to know what may be causing the error so that the necessary precautions can be taken in order to prevent the error from presenting itself again.

 Any peripherals can suddenly stop working due to many reasons.
 It can be a hardware failure or a driver failure as well.
 It is possible that damage may have been inflicted on the hardware or the connecting wires inside the mouse.
 Your drivers may be outdated and conflicting with your Operating System.
 Here I will discuss the solutions to middle click not working error with respect to the possible cause of the same.
+In case you are using a touchpad and it’s not working you can view this post to fix it.

 Middle Mouse Button Not Working – How To Fix?